GSA-TTS/identity-dev-docs/_pages/saml.md

 For remote logout, you must include a `SessionIndex` element in the SAML request that contains the user's Login.gov UUID.
 This will allow Login.gov to identify the user that needs to be logged out and terminate their session.

-To log a user out using a back channel request, send a request from your application to the remote logout URL with a `SAMLRequest` parameter:
+To log a user out using a back channel request, send a **POST** request from your application to the remote logout URL with a `SAMLRequest` parameter:

 ```bash
 https://idp.int.identitysandbox.gov/api/saml/remotelogout2021?SAMLRequest=${SAML_REQUEST}